Who do I see for advising?

 What is a Plan of Study?

 A Plan of Study should be designed with a faculty advisor by the time a student reaches 90 University credits.
-The Plan of Study lists all the courses to be taken in the Art Department by Studio, Art Education and Art History majors up to graduation.
+The Plan of Study lists all the courses to be taken in the Art & Art History Department by Studio, Art Education and Art History majors up to graduation.
 It may be revised with the consent of the faculty advisor but must be finalized by the time of Senior Evaluation.

 Can I graduate with the Art Education course Plan of Study without completing the Education courses and admission to Woodring?